M-Kruse/GitRecycle/README.md

 `docker-compose up`

-Open a browser, go to http://127.0.0.1:8000/admin and log in.
+Open a browser, go to http://127.0.0.1:8000/admin and log in with your superuser.

-Find the Query model in the list, click the +New button, add a string to the field and click Save.
+Find the Query model in the list, click the +Add button, add a string to the field and click Save.

 The workers should start to get query data on their next beat schedule and the react UI should be able to get data from the API.
 You can sanity check it by going to the Queries react page and checking if the Query you added is in the table.